 What is a letter of employment?

 A letter of employment (LOE) is a document provided by Royal Caribbean International (or Hiring Partner) that states the date you are scheduled to join our team, the vessel you are joining, and the position for which you have been hired.
 You must have this document available at all times when travelling to join the ship.

 Where do I get the pre-employment medical (PEME)?

-All Royal Caribbean International crew members will be required to complete an extensive pre-employment medical examination prior to joining the ship.
+All Royal Caribbean crew members are required to complete an extensive pre-employment medical examination prior to joining the ship.
 In most cases, the examination is at the employees' expense.
-The examination can be conducted through your own doctor or one of RCCL's recommended medical facilities.
+The examination should be conducted through one of RCL's approved medical facilities, unless the person lives more than 150 km away from the nearest authorized clinic.
+IMPORTANT: New Hires from Jamaica, Brazil, Honduras, Philippines, India, Indonesia, Mauritius, & Peru MUST complete their PEME in an authorized clinic, no exceptions.
 Once the medical examination is complete and approved by our corporate medical department, employees will be cleared to travel.
 This medical documentation will then be valid for two years.

 What languages are required to work onboard?

 English is the official language onboard our vessels, therefore, all employees must be able to read, write and speak English.
 Some positions have specific language requirements, but in general English is sufficient; however, because of our international guests and exciting itineraries, it is helpful if you speak additional languages, including (but certainly not limited to): Italian, German, French, and Spanish.
 Additional language skills are always a plus!